 - Premium – there are 2 types of Premium, Monthly Premium and 6 Month Premium.
 For both memberships, you get access to the same content.
 The only difference is the period length.

 Spanish Grammar (Gramática Española)

-StudySpanish has their own app called Spanish Grammar which I had mentioned before.
+StudySpanish has its own app called Spanish Grammar which I had mentioned before.
 You don’t have to log in to your account to use it.
 However, it doesn’t include the exercise in it and only covers the grammar info.